How far can Iran’s ballistic missiles reach? A defense expert explains how the missiles work, and what Iran can and can’t hit

 INSUFFICIENT EVIDENCE

-— No evidence in the archive supports or refutes the stated range of intercontinental ballistic missiles.
+No evidence found in Wikipedia or other sources specifying the range of Iran's intercontinental ballistic missiles.

 “The ranges of these missiles – up to 500 miles (800 km) – are insufficient for Iran to use them against Israel directly because the closest distance between the two countries is about 550 miles (900 km).”